Frogs and Toads of Manitoba, Canada

 The Cope’s Gray Tree Frog and Eastern Gray Tree Frog are nearly identical.
 The only differences are their calls and chromosome number.s

 The Spring Peeper has a distinct X shape on its back.
+It is one of the first frogs to start calling during spring.

 The Boreal Chorus Frog has three stripes that run down its back.